“And you, who once were alienated and enemies in your mind by wicked works, yet now He has reconciled.”

 Jesus’ cross put away all enmity so that amity can exist between man and God.

 No impediment remains to block intimacy with God except our acceptance by faith in the work of Christ.

 Reconciliation is an act of God.
 He provided for our reconciliation by Jesus’ death upon the cross.
 It was an act of love and grace.
-That is sure different than trying to measure up to an absolutely holy God.
-That is different from trying to live by the Golden Rule.
+That is undoubtedly different than trying to measure up to an absolutely holy God.
+That is distinct from trying to live by the Golden Rule.

 Are you personally reconciled to God?
-Do you know that your reconciliation to God is not based on your morality?
-God gives reconciliation to us because Christ paid for our sins (2 Cor.
+Do you know that you do not base your reconciliation with God on your morality?
+God reconciles us because Christ paid for our sins (2 Cor.
 5:17-21).
 Will you, at this moment, trust Christ’s death to reconcile you to God?
 If you do, at that moment, you will have become a Christian.